 Decoder Description Language (DDL)

-From the DDL it is also possible to call DLL's written in C, C++ or other programming languages.
+From the DDL it is also possible to call DLL's in C, C++ or other programming languages.